IMPACTFEES.ORG

 Commercial development in Hampton pays no per-square-foot impact fees, but owes $25.00 in one-time water and sewer connection fees (rates sourced July 11, 2026).

-For a 50,000 sq ft building, that comes to about $25.00.
+For a 50,000 sq ft building, that comes to at least $25.00.
 The calculator below adjusts to your exact square footage.

 The largest line items are Water Connection Fee (City of Hampton) ($25.00 one-time).

-County Impact Fees (City of Hampton, Commercial) is not published as a standard rate.
-Contact the jurisdiction or utility to verify before budgeting; it is not included as a dollar figure here.
+County Impact Fees (City of Hampton, Commercial) is set by the county and has no published standard rate.
+Contact the levying jurisdiction or utility to verify before budgeting; it is not included as a dollar figure here.

 Water$25.00 one-time